JorelAli/CommandAPI/docssrc/src/blockpredicateargs.md

 # Block predicate arguments

 The `BlockPredicateArgument` is used to represent a "test" for Minecraft blocks.
-This can consist of tags, such as [TODO]
+This can consist of tags, such as the ones listed [here on the MinecraftWiki](https://minecraft.gamepedia.com/Tag#Blocks), or individual blocks.
+If a block matches the tag or block, then the predicate is satisfied.

+For example, if we were to use the predicate `#leaves`, then the following blocks will be satisfied by that predicate: `jungle_leaves`, `oak_leaves`, `spruce_leaves`, `dark_oak_leaves`, `acacia_leaves`, `birch_leaves`.

+When used, this argument must be casted to a `Predicate<Block>`.
+As with other similar arguments with parameterized types, you can ignore Java's unchecked cast type safety warning.

 <div class="example">